jeffrpar/bundle-spares/README.md

 ## Usage

-Users can create accounts, add items to their shopping carts, save items for later, and view their order history.
+Users can create accounts, explore a wide range of available game keys, add them to their carts, save games they're interested in for later, and view their claimed keys.

 ## Contributing-Guidelines